loryy-o/OringoClientCrack/README.md

 <h1 align="center">Oringo Client Supporter Universal Crack</h1>
 <p align="center">A mod that allows you to use (almost) any version of Oringo Client Supporter without being whitelisted in any way</p>

+## Notice
+The crack is currently not maintained, and it probably does not work anymore as the client now uses a loader (which drops the actual jar in your temp folder lmao) and i cannot be bothered to update it.

 ## Warning!
 Although there is no actual connection to the server, the latest versions of Oringo Supporter have a hidden payload